amitainz/exploring-math/README.md

 ## TOC
 ### [To Avoid Trolls You Must Know Your 3 and 4 Times Table](trolls.html)
 And how is this related to polyrhythms?

+Addendum: you can practice polyrhythms in a group.
+One kid conducts (or just counts modulo 12)  "left hand" group claps every multiple of 3, "right hand" group stamps their foot every multiple of 4.

 ### [Discover Euler's Beautiful Formula](euler.html)
 Help a farmer crack mysterious patterns in his fence diagrams.
 ### [Prove There Are Only Five Regular Solids](only_five.html)